Seb-geospatial/BlenderMapDEM/README.md

 This module also requires an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api), obtained for free by creating an account with OpenTopography, in order to to utilize the `fetchDEM()` function.
 This must be done in order for the function to access the global DEM datasets hosted by OpenTopography through their API.

-Please refer to the `demo/` folder of this repository to view a [guided workflow demonstration](demo/demonstration_workbook.ipynb) using the functions of this package in the form of a jupyter notebook.
-You can also find an example python script that will be fed into Blender as well as example DEM data in order to better understand how to use these functions.
+Please refer to the `demo/` folder of this repository to view a [guided workflow demonstration](demo/demonstration_workbook.ipynb) using the functions of this package in the form of a jupyter notebook as well as find demonstration DEM files in the `demo/data` folder.
+You can also refer to the [Blender Usage](#usage) section of this document for information on using the `renderDEM()` function.

 <br/>